San Francisco, California

 SB 1000 fails to advance to the full state Assembly

-SFPD justified encryption by citing a California Department of Justice mandate to protect personally identifiable information (PII).
-But the DOJ directive didn't require blanket encryption.
+SFPD cited a California Department of Justice mandate to protect personally identifiable information (PII) as its justification for encrypting.
+The DOJ directive did not require blanket encryption.

 How Agencies Responded to the Same DOJ Directive